wasmerio/wai/crates/parser/tests/ui/import-me-too.wit.md

 # Title

-This file is like import-me.wit, but it's a Markdown file with embedded wit code blocks.
+This file is like import-me.wai, but it's a Markdown file with embedded wit code blocks.

 ## `foo`